Frederick Douglass: John Brown

 Almost all that is known about this incident comes from Douglass.
 It is clear that it was of immense importance to him, both as a turning point in his life—not accompanying John Brown—and its importance in his public image.
 The meeting was not revealed by Douglass for 20 years.
 He first disclosed it in his speech on John Brown at Storer College in 1881, trying unsuccessfully to raise money to support a John Brown professorship at Storer, to be held by a black man.
 He again referred to it stunningly in his last Autobiography.

 After the raid, which took place between October 16 and 18, 1859, Douglass was accused both of supporting Brown and of not supporting him enough.
 He was nearly arrested on a Virginia warrant, and fled for a brief time to Canada before proceeding onward to England on a previously planned lecture tour, arriving near the end of November.
 During his lecture tour of Great Britain, on March 26, 1860, Douglass delivered a speech before the Scottish Anti-Slavery Society in Glasgow, "The Constitution of the United States: is it pro-slavery or anti-slavery?", outlining his views on the American Constitution.
-That month, on the 13th, Douglass's youngest daughter Annie died in Rochester, New York, just days shy of her 11th birthday.
+That month, on the 13th, Douglass's youngest daughter Annie died in Rochester, New York, at age 10.
 Douglass sailed back from England the following month, traveling through Canada to avoid detection.

 Years later, in 1881, Douglass shared a stage at Storer College in Harpers Ferry with Andrew Hunter, the prosecutor who secured Brown's conviction and execution.
 Hunter congratulated Douglass.